Acqua della Regina

 Acqua della Regina / Acqua di Santa Maria Novella by Santa Maria Novella

-Acqua della Regina is a perfume by Santa Maria Novella for women and men.
+A perfume by Santa Maria Novella for women and men.
 The release year is unknown.
 The scent is citrusy-fresh.
-It is still available to purchase.
-Pronunciation
+It is still in production.

 Main accords